Pence, admin officials press senators on emergency declaration, border security

 Trump made the declaration last month after Congress passed a bipartisan spending bill without the $5.7 billion he had demanded for a southern border wall, but with some money for fencing.

 "Look, my message to that group is to do your job," Sanders said.
-"If you had done what you were elected to do on the front end then, the president wouldn't have to fix this problem on his own through a national emergency.
-The president tried multiple types to get Congress to work with him, to address the crisis, they failed to do so.
+"If you had done what you were elected to do on the front end, then the president wouldn't have to fix this problem on his own through a national emergency.
+The president tried multiple times to get Congress to work with him, to address the crisis, they failed to do so.
 And now the president has to do what is absolutely necessary and what is right and that is to declare a national emergency and fix the crisis at the border."

 The number of undocumented immigrants crossing the southern border last month was the highest total for February in 12 years, according to statistics released by Customs and Border Protection on Tuesday.